-A standard, innovation or provisional patent can also be held to protect or enforce IP rights in Australia.
-Australia is also a party to the Patent Cooperation Treaty (PCT), administered by the World Intellectual Property Organisation.
+A standard, innovation or provisional patent can also be held to protect or enforce IP rights in Australia (though we note innovation patents are to be phased out later this year).
+Australia is also a party to the PCT, administered by the World Intellectual Property Organization.
 A PCT application is automatically registered as a standard patent application within Australia, but the power to successfully grant patent rights remains with IP Australia.